640 South State StreetDover, Delaware 19901

 Blood or mucus in your stool

-Stomach pain, nausea, or fever, particularly if you have persistent diarrhea
+Stomach pain, nausea, loss of appetite, or fever, particularly if you have persistent diarrhea

-Your doctor might order other stool tests to look for C. difficile infection, such as a glutamate dehydrogenase, or GDH, test and a stool culture test.
+Your healthcare provider might order other stool tests to look for C. difficile infection, such as a glutamate dehydrogenase, or GDH, test and a stool culture test.

 If your stool tests are negative, but your doctor still strongly suspects C. difficile infection, you may have a sigmoidoscopy or colonoscopy to help make a diagnosis.
 In this procedure, a doctor examines your colon with a very thin, flexible lighted tube that is equipped with a tiny video camera on the end.

-This infection is a major cause of illness and death among older adults who are in the hospital, so doctors are likely to test people in this group who develop persistent diarrhea after taking antibiotics.
+This infection is a major cause of illness and death among older adults who are in the hospital, so healthcare providers are likely to test people in this group who develop persistent diarrhea after taking antibiotics.

 If your stool tests positive for C. difficile toxins, your doctor may decide that you have antibiotic-associated colitis, or inflammation of the colon.

 This test requires a stool sample.
-Your doctor will instruct you how to collect a sample into a disposable specimen container with a lid.
+Your healthcare provider will instruct you how to collect a sample into a disposable specimen container with a lid.
 Do not collect fecal material from the toilet bowl or put toilet paper into the specimen container.

 This test poses no known risks.